DataDog/hiring-engineers/answers.md

 #### Bonus Question:
-**Resource** - specific query to a service example: a URL or sql query
+**Resource** - a specific query to a service; e.g. a URL or SQL query

-**Service** - the name of processes that provide a feature set example: my-custom-application
+**Service** - the name of process(es) that provide a feature set; e.g. my-custom-application

 ## Final Question:

-Cryptocurrency mining has become popular recently, and I would enjoy using datadog to provide a much better window into the efficiency of the different miners.
+Cryptocurrency mining has become popular recently and I would enjoy using DataDog to provide a much better window into the efficiency of the different miners.
 This could be used to show everything from blocks of work solved to frequency of hardware errors.